braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/cloud_storage/amazon_s3.md

 ### Step 1 - Create Policy {#role-arn-1}

-To get started, navigate to the IAM section of the AWS Console, click "Policies" in the navigation bar and click "Create Policy".
+To get started, navigate to the IAM section of the AWS Console, click "Policies" in the navigation bar, and click "Create Policy".

 ![Role ARN]({{site.baseurl}}/assets/img/create_policy_1_list.png)